filmon-yoha/bank-churn-prediction/README.md

 # bank-churn-prediction

+# First folder (Bank churn)
+This folder includes the building of a REST API using flask.

 # First file (Analyze and apply filter methods)
 This file kicks off the project and includes the analyzation of the dataset and the application of filter methods mainly ANOVA, Chi-square and Mutual Information).